computoms/computoms.github.io/src/dev/container-networking.md

 Sources: [Dustin Specker's excellent posts on the subject](https://dustinspecker.com/posts/ipvs-how-kubernetes-services-direct-traffic-to-pods/)

-Containers are packaged applications that are isolated form each other and form the host operating system using different isolation and control mechanisms.
+Containers are packaged applications that are isolated form each other -- and from the host operating system -- using different isolation and control mechanisms.
 Here are the main ones:

 - `namespaces` (a feature of the Linux kernel) allows the isolation of most of the dependencies, such as the networking, processes and users
 - `cgroups` (another feature of the Linux kernel) allows the monitoring and control of the resources used by processes (CPU, memory, etc.)